Statutory Audit and Auditor's Report in France | Paris 8

 Ongoing monitoring and alerts — Throughout the year, we monitor the entity's financial situation.
 In the event of a going-concern risk, we trigger the statutory alert procedure.

-- ▸Confusing the chartered accountant (expert-comptable) with the statutory auditor (CAC): the former prepares the accounts, the latter certifies them.
+- Confusing the chartered accountant (expert-comptable) with the statutory auditor (CAC): the former prepares the accounts, the latter certifies them.
 They must be independent of each other.
+See our accounting expertise and statutory auditor pages.

 TechFlow SAS (Parisian IT services firm, 45 employees, €9.5M turnover) had just crossed the legal thresholds and was preparing a €5M Series A fundraising.
 The investor required certified accounts for the two most recent financial years.
 Hayot Expertise was appointed as CAC and conducted the audit for years N-1 and N. The unqualified audit report reassured the fund, validated the valuation assumptions and enabled the deal to close within 3 months.
 During the mission, we also identified €120,000 of revenue incorrectly deferred to the following year, which was corrected before the year-end close.